 An LLC (aka Limited Liability Company) is a hybrid business entity combining a corporation’s characteristics with a partnership or sole proprietorship.
 It separates your personal assets from your business assets, thus giving you personal asset protection.
 For an LLC, members' personal assets are not affected by business debts.
 However, in some cases, if the LLC is sued for business debts, courts might pierce the corporate veil and use the owner's personal assets to meet their corporate liabilities.

-The first step while forming a limited liability company in Florida is to give a proper name to your LLC.
-Before you name your business, you must know that the name should be easy to remember, available in the state, and follows all the LLC naming guidelines.
+The first step in forming a limited liability company in Florida is to give a proper name to your LLC.
+Before you name your business, you must know that the name should be easy to remember, available in the state, and follow all the LLC naming guidelines.

 LLC Naming Guidelines in Florida